 |21-25||Very good technical accuracy, control and fluency.
 Prise footwork on small holds (able to place big toe/edge on small foot holds).
 Movements are fluid (this is best tested on easy routes as hard routes often result in stops and rests as the climber plans to readjust the plan).|

 As you can see, if a climber scrapes feet or has jerky out of balance actions they will only be able to score at the lower end of the scale.
-Remaining in balance and not scraping feet normally takes many hours of practice.
 The top end of the scale requires climbers to move with precise footwork and fluidity.
-Climbing with a flow means that individual climbing moves link into each other (rock over links to inside flag etc).
+Climbing with a flow means that individual climbing moves link into each other (rock-over links to inside flag etc).
 This really means that climbers need to be able to perform a number a climbing moves such as ‘flagging’, ‘rock overs’ and ‘back stepping’.
 Not only should they be able to do the moves but they need to be able to choose when to do them and link them into each other.
-This is very high level climbing.
-It is why we recommend that people taking part in rock climbing assessment must do some climbing in their own time instead of a intensive training and assessment course.
+This is very high level climbing but can be achieved if the students have prior experience in climbing.

-The table below shows some guidance on what different levels of forward paddling will look like.
+The table below shows some guidance on what different levels of forward paddling should look like.

 |Points awarded||Description of Forward paddling|